lwsporcello/lacework-detection-efficacy/README.md

 ---

 # Simulation 2
 This simulation is designed to replicate attacker activity attempting Command and Control (multi-stage channels) and Execution (command and scripting interpreter) and Impact (resource hijacking) tactics within your environment.

-## Binaries used in this simulation
+Binaries used in this simulation include:

-### lw-stage-1**
+### lw-stage-1
 This binary will:
   1. Download lw-stage-2 as a second stage binary
   2. Change permissions to stage 2 binary so it can be executed